Linda Leith

 The Founder of Blue Metropolis Foundation in 1997, she was President and Artistic Director of the Blue Metropolis Montreal International Literary Festival until the end of 2010.

-She created the online magazine Salon .ll. the following March and incorporated Linda Leith Éditions | Linda Leith Publishing in June 2011.
+She created the online magazine Salon .ll. in March 2011 and launched Linda Leith Éditions | Linda Leith Publishing that June.
+She was owner and publisher until 2026.

-The Girl from Dream City:
+The Girl from Dream City: A Literary Life

-University of Regina Press.
+University of Regina Press, 2011.

 ISBN 978-0-889777-85-9.
 280 pages. $21.95.